1313e/CMasher/README.rst

     $ pip install .

 *CMasher* can now be imported as a package with ``import cmasher as cmr``.

+Besides Python, *CMasher*'s colormaps can also be accessed in various other languages and applications.
+A list of all currently known languages and applications that support *CMasher* can be found in the online documentation `here <https://cmasher.readthedocs.io/user/usage.html#accessing-colormaps>`_.

 .. _repository: https://github.com/1313e/CMasher
 .. _PyPI: https://pypi.org/project/CMasher